nathanjessen/wordle/README.md

-# wordl
+# wordle

-Wordl built with React and Daisyui
+Wordle game built with React and Daisyui

+## Environments

+Storybook docs are deployed to the docs branch using a GitHub action workflow.
+The production ready app is deployed using [https://vercel.com](Vercel).

 ## Available Scripts